 - The custody calendar helps prevent miscommunication when it comes to parenting time with color-coded events.
 Or, at the very least, it makes it so exes don’t have to talk to each other.
 That’s a win-win for most.

-- These apps all offer a communication platform that (hopefully) reduces conflict between parents by keeping the conversation focused on the kids (again, hopefully).
+- These apps all offer communication tools that (hopefully) reduces conflict between parents by keeping the conversation focused on the kids (again, hopefully).
+It’s a plus if it has secure messaging on mobile devices.

 - Shared expenses can be tracked easily with options to upload receipts and statements, making it easy for one parent to see what the other is spending and to be held accountable for paying their share.